Manage Key Vault using CLI 2.0

 - How to create a hardened container (a vault) in Azure

-- How an application can use the created key or password.
+- Authorizing an application to use a key or secret

 Azure Key Vault is available in most regions.
 For more information, see the Key Vault pricing page.

 This article does not include instructions on how to write the Azure application that one of the steps includes, which shows how to authorize an application to use a key or secret in the key vault.

 To use the Azure CLI commands in this article, you must have the following items:

 - A subscription to Microsoft Azure.
 If you don't have one, you can sign up for a free trial.